-Peter Casaer will be in charge, in collaboration with Fr.
-Saulnier, to check the issue and bring comments about the way "testimonies" should be organised.
+Peter Casaer will be in charge, in collaboration with Fr Saulnier, to check the issue and bring comments about the way 'testimonies' should be organised.

-- 2. To organise direct contacts with the court to further understand its way of functionning.
-P Casaer and F Saulnier will try to pay them a first visit soon. - 3.
-To accompany Christina to her first audience to the court after points 1 has been clarified.
+- 2. To organise direct contacts with the court to further understand its way of functioning.
+P. Casaer and F. Saulnier will try to pay them a first visit soon. - 3.
+To accompany Christina to her first audience to the court after point 1 has been clarified.
 For ultimate contacts with the court, it will be decided afterwards if further accompaniment of Christina is necessary or not.

-In mid-November, as the Dutch press continued to reveal information about the behaviour of the Dutch contingent in Srebrenica, MSF's managers discussed whether to hand over to Ministry of Defence investigators the fax exchanges about patient treatment between its team and the Dutch contingent when the attack on the enclave began.
+In mid-November 1995, as the Dutch press continued to reveal information about the behaviour of the Dutch contingent in Srebrenica, MSF's managers discussed whether to hand over to ministry of defence investigators the fax exchanges about patient treatment between its team and the Dutch contingent when the attack on the enclave began.
 In the end, they decided to forward them.

-Message from the MSF France programme manager to MSF Belgium programme managers, 13 November 1995 (in French).
+'Message from the MSF France Programme Manager to MSF Belgium Programme Managers', 13 November 1995 (in French).

 I discussed this issue of testifying on the events in Srebrenica.
-I sought the opinion of Bernard Pécoul [Executive Director of MSF France] and Marc Gastellu [MSF France Deputy Director of Operations], in their capacity as decision makers, in the absence of Philippe Biberson [MSF France President], and of Brigitte Vasset [Director of Operations] and Françoise Saulnier [legal advisor] on technical matters. [...]
+I sought the opinion of Bernard Pécoul [MSF France Executive Director] and Marc Gastellu [MSF France Deputy Director of Operations], in their capacity as decision makers, in the absence of Philippe Biberson [MSF France President], and of Brigitte Vasset [MSF France Director of Operations] and Françoise Saulnier [MSF France legal adviser] on technical matters. [...]
 Conclusion: Bernard and Marc agree to turn over the information we have.